ChenJiemi/QSOLbol/README.md

 # QSOLbol

 QSOLbol is a Python tool to estimate the bolometric luminosity of quasars from multi-wavelength data (rest-frame SEDs) with SOM.
-The SOM package is from [https://github.com/sevamoo/SOMPY].
+The SOM package is based on SOMPY from [https://github.com/sevamoo/SOMPY].
 Please install the SOMPY before you start QSOLbol.

 # install
 ```
 cd ./QSOLbol-main
 pip install .
 ```
 There is a problem to install.
-One way is to add QSOLbol flie into you Python site-packages, e.g., /Users/jiechen/anaconda3/envs/jwst/lib/python3.11/site-packages
+One way is to add QSOLbol flie into your Python site-packages, e.g., /Users/jiechen/anaconda3/envs/jwst/lib/python3.11/site-packages

 # Parameters
 | **Parameters**   | **Type**         | **Description**                                                                 |